drawdlu/mastermind_theOdinProject/README.md

 - The code breaker is given 12 chances to guess
 - The game is won only after the color array is equal to the guess array `code_array == guess_array`

+## Computer Code Breaker
+- I decided to use Knuth's Algorithm to implement the computer as a code breaker

 ## Project Focus
-Utilizing OOP lessons to build modularized and encapsulated code
+- Utilizing OOP lessons to build modularized and encapsulated code

 ## Gems used
 - colorize
+- RuboCop

 This is a project on "The Odin Project" Ruby Course